 1. The Express Third Party Uses.
 2. The uses and activities expressly permitted under Exhibit F. 3.
 Except as otherwise limited by this Easement, the right to sell, encumber, or otherwise transfer the Property, portions thereof, or interests therein, to anyone Grantor chooses.
-4. The right to trim and cut down and clear away any and all trees, brush and vegetation (a) which constitute a hazard to persons or property, and/or (b) for purposes of fire management, disease or insect control or otherwise as necessary or appropriate for prudent land management (i.e., not motivated by commercial benefit), and/or (c) for other vegetation management operations, including but not limited to fuel reduction projects, thinning of tree stands and meadow restoration projects.
-The foregoing may include pesticide use to control vegetation (brush, grass, weeds, etc.) and/or insects.
+4. The right to trim and cut down and clear away any and all trees, brush and vegetation, now or hereafter (a) which is a hazard to persons or property, and/or (b) for purposes of fire management, disease or insect control or otherwise as necessary or appropriate for prudent land management, and/or (c) other vegetation management operations, including but not limited to fuel reduction projects, thinning of tree stands and meadow restoration projects, and/or (d) pesticide use to control vegetation (brush, grass, weeds, etc.) and/or insects.
 5. Consistent with Section 9.2, the right to install, maintain, repair, replace and maintain gates and fences.
 6. The right to perform all activities required to comply with any and all Applicable Laws.
 7. The right to maintain, repair, restore, replace and reconstruct all structures and improvements now or hereafter located on the Property, provided any replacement structures or improvements shall be located in substantially the same location and within the same footprint as the structure or improvement being replaced, and shall be substantially the same height as the structure or improvement being replaced.
 8. The right to install minor, temporary structures necessary or appropriate in connection with the performance of prudent and customary land management activities, Hydro Project Activities, or the protection, preservation, or enhancement of the Beneficial Public Values.
-9. (a) The right to undertake commercial and/or non-commercial forest management activities on the Property for any of the following purposes: (1) to promote the health and sustainability of the Property's natural resources; (2) to protect and enhance the Property's riparian resources; (3) to maintain an ecologically appropriate species mix of overstory and understory vegetation; (4) to protect and enhance wildlife habitat for native species historically present on the Property; (5) to protect cultural resources on the Property; (6) to control invasive and non-native vegetation; and (7) to prevent, mitigate, and/or respond to any natural disaster (such as wildfire, significant insect and disease outbreak, or significant wind damage).
+9. The right to maintain, repair, improve, replace and reconstruct, the existing cabins and associated improvements on the Property in their existing location, within their existing footprints and without a substantial increase in height.
+In addition, the expansion of the existing cabins and associated improvements on the Property beyond their existing footprints and/or with an increase in height shall be a Permitted Use if such expansion is approved by Grantor under the applicable Third Party Use Agreement, does not constitute a Required Action, and is subject to Grantee's approval in the manner provided for Discretionary Actions.